 So, are plain-text emails the right solution for your business?

 Since the advantages of plain-text emails considerably surpass their cons, the reply is supposed to be ‘Yes.’
-Besides, plain-text letters overrun their HTML neighbors when it comes to opens and clicks, which again proves that email marketing is where simplicity wins.
+Besides, plain-text emails overrun their HTML neighbors when it comes to opens and clicks, which again proves that email marketing is where simplicity wins.

 Yet, I wouldn’t say that the answer to this question is so apparent.
 Sometimes what suits one business can’t be the same good for another.
 Frankly, I doubt that sharks such as Nike or Apple use plain-text emails to showcase their best offers.
 So, what are alternative solutions?